"""

 # get the ra and dec of the camera frame z axis

-# query the catalogue and store the results
+# query the catalog and store the results

 search_center=ra_dec_cat,